RhysU/intersection/README.md

         return ret;
     }

-## Extension to the Open, Semi-ordered Interval Problem
+## Extension to the Open, Semi-ordered Intervals

 ### Problem specification